IATI/IATI-Extra-Documentation/en/activity-standard/iati-activities/iati-activity/location/administrative.rst

 	:end-before: <!--location ends-->
 	:emphasize-lines: 13

-Note: Multiple adminstrative levels can be reported by repeating the ``administrative`` element:
+Note: Multiple administrative levels can be reported by repeating the ``administrative`` element:

 .. code-block:: xml
 	:emphasize-lines: 6, 7